-However, this feature does not work well on programs that use atomic shared memory access functions like test_and_set() which are implemented on IRIX using the MIPS instructions ll and sc.
+However, this feature does not work well on programs that use atomic shared memory access functions like test\and\set() which are implemented on IRIX using the MIPS instructions 11 and sc.
 Calling such a function on an address that is on the same memory page (typically 4096 bytes) as the address where a breakpoint is set results in the program being killed with a SIGTRAP signal.

-OpenGL Performer uses test_then_add() to implement pfMemory::ref() and pfMemory::unref(); so, you almost always run into this problem if you try to trace a member of an OpenGL Performer object (anything derived from pfMemory).
+OpenGL Performer uses test\then\add() to implement pfMemory::ref() and pfMemory::unref(); so, you almost always run into this problem if you try to trace a member of an OpenGL Performer object (anything derived from pfMemory).

-You can get around the problem by setting the following environment variable before running the program:
+You can get around the problem by setting the following environment variable before running the program.